-The screenshot shows the AWS RDS (Amazon Relational Database Service) interface.
-The left sidebar is titled 'Amazon RDS' and includes a list of options: Dashboard, Databases (which is selected and highlighted in blue), Query Editor, Performance Insights, Snapshots, Automated backups, Reserved instances, Proxies, Subnet groups, Parameter groups, Option groups, Events, Event subscriptions, Recommendations, and Certificate update.
-The main content area is titled 'Connectivity & security' and has tabs for Monitoring, Logs & events, and Configuration.
-Under the 'Endpoint & port' section, the 'Endpoint' is listed as 'database-2.ccjfaeoogg0g.us-east-2.rds.amazonaws.com' and the 'Port' is listed as '1433'.
-These two lines are highlighted with a red box.
-Below this, the 'Security group rules (2)' section shows two entries: 'db2sg (sg-00fb0d0fee602a731b)' listed twice.
-A search bar for security group rules is also present.
+The screenshot shows the AWS RDS service page.
+The left sidebar lists various options: Dashboard, Databases (which is selected and highlighted in orange), Query Editor, Performance Insights, Snapshots, Automated backups, Reserved instances, Proxies, Subnet groups, Parameter groups, Option groups, Events, Event subscriptions, Recommendations, and Certificate update.
+The main content area is titled 'Connectivity & security' and contains a sub-section 'Endpoint & port'.
+This section displays the 'Endpoint' as 'database-2.ccjfaeoogg0g.us-east-2.rds.amazonaws.com' and the 'Port' as '1433', both of which are highlighted with a red box.
+Below this, there is a section titled 'Security group rules (2)' with a table showing two entries: 'db2sg (sg-00fb0d0fee602a731b)' listed twice.